dsandor/fauxmojs/README.md

           console.log('office fan action:', action);
         },
         getStateHandler: (device) => {
-          // Return 1 (on), off (0), or undefined to return
+          // For "on" return: true / 1 / 'on'
-          // the last known device state.
+          // For "off" return: false / 0 / 'off'
-          return 1; // Always on.
+          // For the last known state of the device, return nothing or undefined. return 1; // Always on.
         }
       }